adilakhter/papers-i-read/book/tapl/23-universal-types.md

 - 23.9 Parametricity 359
 - 23.10 Impredicativity 360

+Implementation is fullpoly and fullomega (pairs and lists)

 ## 23.1 Motivation

 - reuse code that has different type, but exact same logic, i.e. a list, tree etc.